• Skip to primary navigation

 For more information and a complete list of our advertising partners, please check out our full Advertising Disclosure.
 TheCollegeInvestor.com strives to keep its information accurate and up to date.
 The information in our reviews could be different from what you find when visiting a financial institution, service provider or a specific product's website.
 All products and services are presented without warranty.

-While some student loan forgiveness programs, like Public Service Loan Forgiveness (PSLF) are tax-free, others - like when you get your student loans discharged under Income-Based Repayment, are potentially taxable.
+While some student loan forgiveness programs, like Public Service Loan Forgiveness (PSLF) are always tax-free, others - like when you get your student loans discharged under Income-Driven Repayment, are potentially taxable.

 However, there's one big exception - insolvency.
 Insolvency is a tax situation when your liabilities (such as forgiven student loan debt) exceed your assets (like the money in your savings account).
 If you are technically insolvent, you may avoid some or all of the taxes associated with your loan forgiveness.